 I’m really looking forward to directing this play.
 We’ve assembled an incredible group of artists, onstage and offstage, and I have no doubt that the show we put together will be not only spectacular and fun but meaningful and shrewd.
 Violence committed by one human being upon another should always be abhorrent to us, but not because of the gore or spectacle.
 It should not horrify so much as it should sadden.
 When I’m directing Titus and working with our combat choreographer, I will be focused on the human life under assault and on the loss that follows a death.
 This will not be a “Game of Thrones” style “slash um and forget um” play.

-Then we can all look forward to contrasting this early play about revenge with the more mature Tempest.
+Then we can all look forward to contrasting this early play about revenge with Shakespeare’s later and more mature work, Tempest.

 In contrast to Titus’s exclamation,“I shall never come to bliss/Till all these mischiefs be return’d again/Even in their throats that have committed them,” Prospero’s final resolution to let his (or her) enemies walk away unpunished because, “the rarer action is/In virtue than in vengeance” shows how time and experience changed Shakespeare, both as a playwright and a man.